Jun-depo/Merchant-Category-Recommendaton/README.md

-# Elo Merchant Category Recommendaton (ongoing...)
+# Elo Merchant Category Recommendation (ongoing...)
 This is ongoing Kaggle competition that will end on February 26, 2019. https://www.kaggle.com/c/elo-merchant-category-recommendation